Start point postcode:

 Public transport: Visit Traveline

-There will be a temporary closure of a footpath along the Stour Valley walk until 12 November 2014.
+The footpath along the Stour Valley walk is currently temporarily closed.
 An alternative route is shown in the map below:

 Follow the route of the River Stour from its source at Lenham, in the heart of the Garden of England, to the historic city of Canterbury and down to the Straits of Dover near Pegwell Bay.

 Fancy a challenge?
 Complete the entire route and request an Explore Kent Challenge certificate.

 Ordnance Survey Explorer maps 137, 150 cover this route and are available from the Ordnance Survey shop.

 The Stour Valley Walk is a 58 mile (93km) route through the Low Weald and North Downs, giving you access to some the most attractive parts of East Kent.